jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/ethernet.rst

 ####################

 First you should make sure your Ethernet port is properly configured.
-On Linux and MacOS you can use ``ifconfig``.
+On Linux and macOS you can use ``ifconfig``.
 The output for the dVRK dedicated adapter should look like:

 .. code-block::